What is a proxy and when do you use it?

 An important limitation is that the power of attorney does not include the power to alienate or encumber immovable property.
 However, the power of attorney may be extended to include such acts (or such power may be limited by fixing a certain amount of the price of the property or by setting other conditions).
 However, if this is not stated in the power of attorney, then the proxy is not authorised to do such acts.

-Furthermore, the proxy may not perform acts on behalf of the statutory body that concern so-called status matters of the entrepreneur – such as convening a general meeting.
+Furthermore, the proxy may not take actions on behalf of the statutory body that concern so-called status matters of the entrepreneur, such as convening a general meeting.

-The Civil Code does not provide for any other limitation of the proxy than the above.
-If you would like to limit the proxy to, for example, the amount up to which he can take out loans or perform other legal acts on your behalf, then such a proxy cannot be entered in the Commercial Register.
+The Civil Code does not provide for any other limitations on the proxy than those mentioned above.
+If you would like to limit the proxy to, for example, the amount up to which he can take loans or perform other legal acts on your behalf, then such a proxy cannot be entered in the Commercial Register.
 However, such a move would be resolvable as a representation under a power of attorney.

 A proxy cannot transfer the proxy to someone else or grant another proxy.

-Aproxy must perform his or her duties personally and with due care, which requires an active approach to the performance of duties, with the proviso that lack of knowledge necessary to carry out legal acts or lack of time is not an excusable reason for not exercising due care.
-A procurator therefore assumes a relatively heavy responsibility which he should take into account.
+A proxy must perform his or her duties personally and with due care, which requires an active approach to the performance of duties, with the understanding that a lack of knowledge necessary to carry out legal actions or a lack of time is not an excusable reason for not exercising due care.
+The procurator therefore assumes a relatively heavy responsibility which he should take into account.
 Part of this care is automatically presumed to include loyalty, which requires the proxy to act solely in the interests of the business and not to mix his or her actions as a proxy with his or her own interests (or those of others).

 Form of proxy